d3xt3r2909/upday_task/README.md

 *Shutterstock demo app* is application which is fetching photos from external Shutterstock API and showing them in mobile app in format of infinitive scroll grid view.
 User also have possibility to use "Go to top" button in case that he want to see again pictures on top of the list.
 This application can run on Android and iOS devices.
 In near future, most probably will be available for web.

-This app is used only for demo purpose and shows my knowledge of using flutter framework.
+This app is used only for demo purpose and shows my knowledge of using flutter as a framework.
 It includes aspects of architectural ideas, testing and writing dart code.

 ## Technical aspects of project

 #### Tech & resources
-- Like already mentioned, this app is using [Flutter SDK](https://flutter.dev/) framework to make a build on different platforms.
+- Like already mentioned, this app is using [Flutter SDK](https://flutter.dev/) framework to make a builds on different platforms.
 - For fetching data (images), I had use this API [point](https://api-explorer.shutterstock.com/#/images/searchImages) from [Shutterstock](https://www.shutterstock.com/home)

 #### Code style

 - For correct writing of code I had used rules that are defined in analysis_options.yaml file, which are recommended from flutter and google it self https://dart.dev/guides/language/analysis-options.

 #### Architectural